nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.

 The domain name must:
-* end with a domain label at least 2 characters long
+* end with a domain label at least 2 characters long.
-* have each domain label start and end with alphanumeric characters
+* have each domain label start and end with alphanumeric characters.
 * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.